-Following public health guidelines, new tickets to Frida Kahlo, Diego Rivera, and Mexican Modernism will be released under restricted capacity and social distancing guidelines.
-Tickets will now be made available to the public up to one week in advance of your visit and up to 10 days in advance for members.
+Following public health guidelines, new general admission tickets will be released under restricted capacity and social distancing guidelines.
+Tickets will be made available to the public up to one week in advance and up to 10 days in advance for members.

 While we are committed to keeping you healthy and safe, please be aware exposure to COVID-19 is possible in public places.
 Review our visitor guidelines ahead of your visit to help mitigate exposure and ensure the best possible experience.

 General admission is free several times a year during Free Days at the DAM, made possible by Your 6 Front Range Toyota Stores and the residents who support the Scientific and Cultural Facilities District (SCFD).

 Please note capacity is limited and advanced tickets will still be required.
 Tickets will be released seven days in advance.
 Stay tuned for announcements regarding additional free days later in the year.